The wondrous Wonderbag!

 Have you heard of the Wonderbag?
 It is a thermal cooker, which is similar to a slow cooker.
 However, they don’t need to be plugged in.
 This means they don’t use any energy!
 I’ve been eyeing them up for ages.
 So I got in touch with the lovely people at Wonderbag to ask if you they would send me one so I could do a Wonderbag review.
 Happily they agreed!

 Disclaimer.
-This post contains affiliate links marked with an asterisk.
+I was gifted a Wonderbag to review and this post contains affiliate links marked with an asterisk.
+All opinions are my own.
 It won’t cost you anything extra to shop through the links and it will help to support the blog – thanks!

 To use a Wonderbag* you need to heat up and cook the pan of food first for a bit.
 Use a pan with short handles so it fits into the bag.
 I have a large Wonderbag and my Le Creuset tri ply saucepan* fits perfectly in it (find out more about why I chose to buy those saucepans here: how to choose a saucepan).
 Then place the hot pan on a trivet, or heat proof mat in the bag.
 You can put the cushion lid inside, pull the drawstring, and leave it to do it’s magic for a few hours.